Cork’s Rebel Wheelers are calling on local businesses to take part in their upcoming ‘Roll with Rebel Wheelers’ fundraising tournament.

 Rebel Wheelers supports children and adults with a physical disability and encourages them to get involved with sport.

-As well as raising vital funds for the charity, the ever will encourage able bodied participants to consider their experience and will provide some insight into the challenges faced by people living with a physical disability in Ireland.
+As well as raising vital funds for the charity, the event will encourage able-bodied participants to consider their experience and will provide some insight into the challenges faced by people living with a physical disability in Ireland.

 The club now caters for more than 70 members.
-It runs activities across five core programs, wheelchair basketball, wheelchair rugby, athletics, boccia and our Saturday morning multisport program.
+It runs activities across five core programs, wheelchair basketball, wheelchair rugby, athletics, boccia and the Saturday morning multisport program.

-Rebel Wheelers encourage businesses to sign up for a fantastic team bonding exercise and a genuine way to put companies Corporate Social Responsibility Charter into action.
+Rebel Wheelers encourage businesses to sign up for a fantastic team bonding exercise and a genuine way to put a company's Corporate Social Responsibility Charter into action.